teuben/teunix/Env/UMD/vpn.md

 UMD is using Palo Alto Networks' VPN tool "GlobalProtect' for more secure access to the UMD network.

+For some workflows you'll need to be on VPN, but ssh keys only work when on VPN.

-For me GP has been quite unstable on my kubuntu linux.
+For me GP has been quite unstable on my kubuntu linux, with some additional anekdotal issues:

-Also can limit your download speed for high-speed internet providers.
+1. can limit your download speed for high-speed internet providers.
+2. printing from home may not work to auto-detected printers (not re-tested recently)

 ## GlobalProtect Icon